 Take a walking tour of the St. Augustine Historic District

-Other Super Fun Things to do in St. Augustine
+Other Super Fun Things To Do In St Augustine With Kids

 The Alligator Farm

 I know you will love visiting the Alligator Farm with your kids the way we do!
 It’s by far one of the most fun things to do in St. Augustine with kids!
 My favorite part is when you first walk in you will see the Alligator Lagoon.
 It’s a large area surrounded by wooden walkways and if you’re lucky you will get to see a feeding.
 Watching the ancient reptiles jump up in the air is awesome.

 Another highlight for me is the Rookery.
 The native birds that come and go to the trees in this area are wild and do as they please.
 A new feature at the Alligator Farm is the “zip through the zoo” You can choose from two zip line/aerial rope courses, each has its own price and course length.

 A visit to the Alligator Farm is one of the best things to do in St. Augustine with toddlers as little ones always love seeing the animals.
 Your kiddos will have a blast seeing all the wildlife at the Alligator Farm!

 It’s so much fun to see St. Augustine by trolley.
 Old Time Trolley has a few different options to choose from.
 You can hop on and off at 23 paces in the city and depending on what ticket you buy, you can get free access to some attractions and exclusive stops at some as well.
 The trolley is a good option for getting around the city for those who didn’t drive to St. Augustine or those who don’t want to rent a vehicle.
 More Old Time Trolley information, HERE.